tmakatos/qemu/docs/devel/vfio-user.rst

 | Write info   | REGION read write data |
 +--------------+------------------------+

-This request is sent from the client to the server to write to device memory.
-The request message will contain the data to be written, and its count field will contain the amount of write data.
-The count field in the reply will be zero.
+This command message is sent from the client to the server to write to server memory.
+The command message must contain the data to be written, and its count field must contain the amount of write data.
+The count field in the reply message must be zero.

 VFIO_USER_DMA_READ
 ------------------